-The national World AIDS Day theme for Australia in 2020 is Now More Than Ever.
+The national World AIDS Day theme for Australia in 2021 is 40 years of HIV – where to next?
 World AIDS Day aims to encourage Australians to educate themselves and others about HIV; to take action to reduce the transmission of HIV by promoting prevention strategies; and to ensure that people living with HIV can participate fully in the life of the community, free from stigma and discrimination.

 As a community and as individuals, there is a lot we can do in relation to HIV.
 Working in partnership with people with HIV, we can encourage others to understand how HIV is transmitted.
 We can support people to access testing, treatment and care, as we know that commencing treatment at the early stages of HIV results in better health outcomes and reduces the likelihood of onward transmission.